libhide/book-notes/pragmatic-thinking-and-learning.md

 15. Cultivate humor to build stronger metaphors.
 16. Step away from the keyboard to solve hard problems.
 17. Change your viewpoint to solve the problem.
+18. Watch the outliers: "rarely" doesn't mean "never".
+19. Be comfortable with uncertainty.
+20. Trust ink over memory; every mental read is a write.
+21. Hedge your bets with diversity.
+22. Allow for different bugs in different people.
+23. Act like you’ve evolved: breathe, don’t hiss.
+24. Trust intuition, but verify.

 ### Chapter 1: Introduction